 Early Summer in the Cottage Garden

 If you don’t know this about me already, I am the biggest fan of every dahlia out there.
-You will probably realize this as I share picture after picture with you of the dahlias growing in my yard.
+Here are some of the dahlias I grew last year.

 - There are so many gorgeous varieties of colors, shapes and sizes.